 Hell yes, it is. 😬

 Finding a job in the Netherlands as an international can be hard.
 Combine this with the fact that it’s one of the most densely populated countries in Europe, and you’ve got a ton of people all frantically looking for jobs.

 Talk to any international in the Netherlands and they’ll all tell you the same — the struggle is real.

 However, that’s certainly not to say all hope is lost and you’ll never find a job in the Netherlands.

 There are plenty of Dutch companies who hire internationals.
-Expats become employed every single day and some of are even lucky to get a job first time around.
+Expats become employed every single day, and some are even lucky enough to score a job the first time around.

 2. You don’t always have to speak Dutch when working in the Netherlands

 Struggling with Dutch and think you have no chance?
 No worries.

 Naturally, being fluent in Dutch opens up many opportunities, but if you’re new to the Netherlands, you can still get a job.